-Companies should be more effective and efficient to maintain and impove their business activities considering todays challenging business environment.
+Companies should be more effective and efficient to maintain and improve their business activities considering today’s challenging business environment.
 Changes are inevitable regardless of how successful a company has been in the past.
 Failing to use a project management methodology may lead to the downfall of an organization.
-According to the PMBOK Guide, a methodology is a system of practices, techniques, procedures and rules used by those who work in a discipline.
+According to the PMBOK Guide, a methodology is a system of practices, techniques, procedures, and rules used by those who work in a discipline.
 Agile, Lean, Kanban, Six Sigma and Waterfall are the examples of project management methodologies.
-In this article we will take a look at 5 effective Project Management Methodologies and understand the key aspects of them.
+In this article, we will take a look at 5 effective Project Management Methodologies and discuss the key aspects of them.

 What are the Project Management Methodologies ?

-Project managers use several methods and techniques to complete their projects successfully.
-Usually they apply various processes, systems, frameworks and principles all together to deliver their projects.
-They choose the most suitable methodology which fits best to their organization structure and the project conditions.
+Project managers use several methods, tools and techniques to complete their projects successfully.
+Usually, they apply various processes, systems, frameworks, and principles all together to deliver their projects on time by meeting the requirements.
+They choose the most suitable methodology which fits best to their organizational structure and the project conditions.
 Methodologies may be changed from one project to another based on the size, deliverables, complexity and the goals of the project.

 Below are the four values of the Agile Manifesto

 • Individuals and interactions over processes and tools

 • Working software over comprehensive documentation

 • Responding to change over following a plan

 Agile project management methodology provides flexible, iterative design and build process.
 Agile is more than a methodology.
 It covers a set of processes for extensive projects in dynamic environments.
 Therefore it is much appreciated by the customers.